-Choosing the most suitable student bank account
+Choosing the best student bank account

 When you’re a student the big banks are all keen to win your custom – you are seen as the high earner of tomorrow so they’ll try to entice you with all sorts of goodies to sign up for their student bank account.

-The PDF table below shows details of overdraft costs, credit card availability and student incentives on offer for the coming year.
+The table below shows details of overdraft costs, credit card availability and student incentives on offer for the coming year.